anel-b/repulsive_force/README.md

 A ROS 2 Humble package that computes a repulsive force from the Artificial Potential Field Method on the end effector of a Franka Research 3 robot arm, pushing it away from the nearest obstacle in the workspace using point cloud data from a Stereolabs ZED stereo camera.

-### Package Contents of 'repulsive_force':
+### Package Contents of `repulsive_force`:

 **2 Nodes:**
 * **f_repulsion_v2.py**
-   * computes repulsive force from nearest point in point cloud from ZED camera relative to end effector and publishes it
+   * Computes repulsive force from nearest point in point cloud from ZED camera relative to end effector and publishes it.

 * **f_repulsion.py**
-   * same as f_repulsion_v2.py but with point cloud from .ply file
+   * Same as `f_repulsion_v2.py` but with point cloud from .ply file.

 **Controller modification ([source](https://github.com/CurdinDeplazes/cartesian_impedance_control)):**
 * **cartesian_impedance_controller.hpp**
-   * initialization of required functions and variables
+   * Initialization of required functions and variables.
 * **cartesian_impedance_controller.cpp**
-   * subscription to f_repulsion_topic and including repulsive force in controller loop
+   * Subscription to "f_repulsion_topic" topic and including repulsive force in controller loop.

 **Point cloud data:**
 * **point_cloud_data.ply**
-   * point cloud data from workspace as .ply file
+   * Point cloud data from workspace as .ply file.

 ## Installation